mbachm/CarND-LaneLines-P1/writeup_template.md

 ###3.
 Suggest possible improvements to your pipeline

 A possible improvement would be to reject outlines.
-With this improvment, the detected line will be more accurate to the real one.
+With this improvement, the detected line will be more accurate to the real one.

 Another potential improvement could be to calculate using the cv2 `polylines` function or use line with each pair of consecutives points.